 PHASE IV – Preventing a Recurrence

 In addition to your muscle control, your physiotherapist will assess your hip biomechanics and start correcting any defects.
 It may be as simple as providing you with gluteal or deep hip rotator exercises to address any biomechanical faults in your leg.
-Your physiotherapist will guide you based upon your assessment.
+Your physiotherapist will guide you based on your assessment.

-Fine-tuning your hip stability and function by addressing any deficits in core strength and balance, learning self-management techniques and achieving the ultimate goal of safely returning to your previous sporting or leisure activities.
+You are fine-tuning your hip stability and function by addressing any deficits in core strength and balance, learning self-management techniques and achieving the ultimate goal of safely returning to your previous sporting or leisure activities.

 Trochanteric Bursitis Surgery